 This spot is great for people who love both culture and nature as they host a festival every year in September.

 The festival is not only held to honor the local town but to honor the lake and the flamingos that reside there.

 The flamingos are actually seen as a symbol of good luck and positivity which is why they play a huge role in the festival.

 Please note that the flamingos of San Teodoro are only present during the summer months from July to September.

 If you visit any later that September then you may not be able to see them.

-Another great place to see flamingos in Sardinia is in the beautiful city of Oristano which is located in the central-western part of Sardinia.
+The beautiful city of Oristano is located in the central-western part of Sardinia.